awsdocs/amazon-mwaa-user-guide/doc_source/create-environment.md

    + **Airflow worker logs**
    + **Airflow DAG processing logs**

    After you enable a log category, choose the **Log level** for each as appropriate for your environment\.
+We recommend enabling Apache Airflow logs at the `INFO` level\.
+When you enable logs at this level, Amazon MWAA sends information\-level logs and up to CloudWatch Logs\.

 1. For **Airflow configuration options**, to add a customer configuration option, choose **Add custom configuration option**\.
 Select the configuration option to use a custom value for, then enter the **Custom value**\.